 British Bag Brands You Need to Know

 Now, a quick note before we dive in: when I say “non-designer,” I mean these British bag brands are not sitting in the Burberry or Alexander McQueen price range.
 Most of the brands on this list fall within the $200–$800 range — that sweet spot of mid-range luxury where the quality is exceptional and the designs are beautiful.
-There are a few exceptions that do creep up into the four-figure range.
+However, there are a few exceptions that do go up into the four-figure range.

 If you love shopping in this range, you may also want to bookmark my guide to affordable luxury handbags for even more incredible finds.
 These are investment pieces, not impulse buys.
 And every single one is worth it.